 Q: Was there really a romantic relationship between Pocahontas and John Smith?

 A: The nature of the relationship between Pocahontas and John Smith is a subject of debate among historians.
-While John Smith's later writings suggest a romantic connection, many historians believe that their relationship was more likely one of diplomacy and mutual benefit.
-Pocahontas was a young girl, around 10 or 12 years old, when she first met Smith, making a romantic relationship unlikely.
+That's why while John Smith's later writings suggest a romantic connection, many historians believe that their relationship was more likely one of diplomacy and mutual benefit.
+Pocahontas was a young girl, around 10 or 12 years old, when she first met Smith, making a romantic relationship unlikely Most people skip this — try not to.
+But it adds up..

 Q: Did Pocahontas really save John Smith's life?